netgroup-polito/edge-infrastructure-ansible/README.md

 To start the playbooks, you need to modify the **inventory** file in order to be consistent with your cluster setup.
 It is also possible to add new ```vars``` in order to enhance your environment.

- This Ansible playbook setup the environment:
+This Ansible playbook sets up the environment:

- • Installation of K3S and Liqo on the local node and remote node (myhosts)
+- Installation of K3S and Liqo on the local node and remote node (myhosts)

- • Installation and setup of the ddns updater on a specific node (ddns).
+- Installation and setup of the ddns updater on a specific node (ddns).
 Configuration concerning the DDNS service is required, check the file roles/ddns/vars/main.yaml.

 ```bash
 ansible-playbook playbook/env_setup.yaml -i inventory